 Does using cannabis impact workplace health and safety?

 Yes.
-Anyone working while impaired may put their life, and others', at risk.
+Anyone working while impaired may put themselves and others at risk.

 Can I be subjected to random drug testing at work?